Earth Oriented Space Science and Technology M. Sc.

 It is conducted as a two year master's degree program with the option of a Double Degree in cooperation with the Wuhan University, China.
 ESPACE combines the technical aspects of the satellite and observation systems with scientific and commercial applications.
 This requires interdisciplinary knowledge beyond the borders of different engineering disciplines such as geodesy, mechanical and electrical engineering, as well as physics, informatics and geosciences.

-The goal of the Earth Oriented Space Science and Technology (ESPACE) Master’s degree program is to gain graduates who become experts in the use and development of satellites in the three areas of specialization: (1) Earth System Science from Space, (2) Remote Sensing and (3) Navigation.
+The goal of the Earth Oriented Space Science and Technology (ESPACE) Master’s degree program is to produce graduates who become experts in the use and development of satellites in the three areas of specialisation: (1) Earth System Science from Space, (2) Remote Sensing and (3) Navigation.

-Due to the international approach of the Master’s program, you have augmented your social and intercultural abilities.
-This allows you to work in intercultural and interdisciplinary groups within the global framework of satellite technology and research.
-You are capable of developing joint solutions beyond the boundaries of specialist fields and present them in a way suited for your target audience.
+Due to the Master’s program's international approach, students have the opportunity to enhance their social and intercultural skills.
+This allows them to work in intercultural and interdisciplinary groups within the global framework of satellite technology and research.

 The fourth semester is dedicated entirely to the Master’s thesis, which is then defended in a public Master’s colloquium.